amplifying-fsharp/ConfOpportunities/BobKonfCEAbstract.md

 The following is the discrete content to post to the CFC form:

-Proposal title: Computational expressions in F#
+Proposal title: Computation Expressions in F#

 Session type: Tutorial (90 minutes)